 Metrics to differentiate between time spent in friction in the sales process and the value add provided by an in person experience are useful to explain why people still go to shops.
 Investing in both frictionless digital experiences and rich interactions delivers on critical metrics to generate value and compete against Amazon.
 The value add can translate into entertainment, education, loyalty rewards, gamification, social interaction, or others based on the specific retail brand.
 This value add is part of the digital solution.

-At SkillNet a lot of our focus over the last 12 months has been to help retailers to design and implement the right digital customer journeys with the metrics built-in to track and reduce friction and enrich customer experience.
-Starting with the customer journey allows to ask the right questions about how to best use technology to serve customers and better measure the real value creation.
+At SkillNet a lot of our focus over the last 12 months has been to help retailers to design and implement the right retail customer journeys with the metrics built-in to track and reduce friction and enrich customer experience.
+Starting with the retail customer journey allows asking the right questions about how to best use technology to serve customers and better measure the real value creation.
 Knowing the technology and the retail domain operation is still critically important but not sufficient.

 As Jeff Bezos reminds us in most of its public communications, Amazon’s vision for being Earth’s most customer-centric company has paid off well.